MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 28: Configure a workflow step

-As part of configuring a workflow, you’ll need to define the specific steps in the workflow.
+As part of configuring a workflow, you'll need to define the specific steps in the workflow.
 The first section in this chapter provides a checklist you can use to configure a workflow step.
-The second section in this chapter provides the detailed procedure you’ll need to follow to configure a workflow step.
+The second section in this chapter provides the detailed procedure you'll need to follow to configure a workflow step.

 - *Configuring a workflow step checklist*